Air Fryer Energy Cost Calculator

 - Meal prep in bulk

 The break-even point: For cooking times over 45 minutes, the oven becomes more efficient per serving.
 Air fryers excel at the 10-25 minute sweet spot where most people use them.
+The crossover depends on your specific appliance wattages and electricity rate - use the calculator above to find your personal threshold.
+For deeper insight into maximizing your air fryer’s efficiency, our guide to common air fryer mistakes covers energy-wasting habits you may not be aware of.

 Hidden Costs to Consider